 must be worn.

 of the matches is as follows:

 minutes for the group matches.

 2 x 8-minute halves for the semi-finals and the final.

 each match by the match referee.

-- When the
+When the ball

 goes out of play, there will be a throw-in.

-- All free
+All free kicks

-- The back
+The back pass

 passes back to the goalkeeper who then touches the